shawon122334/firebase-auth/README.md

 -------------------------------------------------------
 part 4 :  set logged in user in state, display logged in user info
 --------------------------------------------------------
+first we need to declare a state for with multiple value the user and const [user, setUser] = useState({
+    isSignedIn: 'false',
+    name: '',
+    email: '',
+    photo: ''
+  })

 we have seen how could we get signed in users info.we can show it to our website.we create a state for user info and set its value as an object consists variable like isSignedIn: false , name:'',email:'' etc

-then we create a object for the state if user is signed in e.g
+then we create an object for the state if user is signed in , ( inside event handler) e.g
     const signedInUser = {
         isLoggedIn : true,
         name  : displayName,